 Not all flowers are edible, and some flowers are even poisonous!
 As a first rule, don’t ever eat anything (flowers included) that you’re not 100% certain are safe to eat, whether from your garden or foraged wildflowers.

 Thankfully, there are thousands of varieties of edible flowers to choose from.
 And there are edible flowers that will grow in virtually any climate and season.

-There are thousands of varieties of edible flowers to choose from and nearly infinite numbers of ways to eat them raw, cooked, dried or in teas.
-At Tyrant Farms, our flowers tend to get eaten about 2.5 seconds after picking them or added to a fresh salad full of equally fresh herbs, berries, salad greens and other veggies.
+Across all the varieties of edible flowers available, there are nearly infinite numbers of ways to eat them: raw, cooked, dried, candied, made into cordial, or used in teas.
+At Tyrant Farms, our flowers tend to get eaten about 2.5 seconds after picking them or added to a fresh salad full of equally fresh herbs, berries, salad greens, and other veggies.

-So, rather than try to review all of the edible flower options that we grow or that are available to you, we’re just going to share a few of our favorites and ask you to share any of your favorites that we didn’t include in our list using the comment section at the bottom of this page.
-So, without further ado…
+So, rather than try to review all of the edible flower options that are available to you, we’re just going to share a few of the favorites from our garden.
+After all, a full list of every edible flower would include thousands of plant species!

 Our Favorite Edible Flowers

 We live on the outskirts of Greenville, SC (Agricultural Zone 7B).
 Edible flowers you can grow in your garden will vary depending on your Ag Zone.

 There are multiple sub-varieties of each of the species below.

 Nasturtiums are a beautiful, low-growing flower ideal for the front row of any garden bed in the spring – early summer.
 Nasturtiums have so many benefits!